Grad PLUS Loan

 Loan limits

-The Office of Financial Aid must determine your Stafford Student Loan eligibility before you may borrow under the Grad PLUS program.
-This means that many in-state graduate students, or students with graduate assistantships, will have their costs covered fully with Stafford Loan and may not need to use the Grad PLUS.
+The Office of Financial Aid must determine your Stafford (Direct) Loan eligibility before you may borrow under the Grad PLUS program.
+This means that many in-state graduate students, or students with graduate assistantships, will have their costs covered fully with Stafford (Direct) Loan and may not need to use the Grad PLUS.

 Interest rate